Fort Karl: History

 Fort Karl was built in 1789 during the era of Swedish rule of Saint Barthélemy, which lasted until 1878.
 It was built to protect Gustavia's harbor and valuable salt industry against attacks from the south, and was strategically significant due to the island's position.
 It was one of the three forts surrounding Gustavia during the Swedish era, along with Fort Gustav and Fort Oscar.
 Fort Karl was named for Karl XIII, the brother of Swedish King Gustav III.
 By the late 19th century, the remains of the fort had fallen into ruins.

-The Fort today
+The fort today

 Only ruins remain at the site of Fort Karl.
+The site is accessible to the public via a stone staircase.
 In 2007, the Conservatoire du Littoral took possession of the Fort Karl site, and they have since restored some of the remains of the fort.
 Preservation is managed locally by the Saint-Barthélemy Nature Reserve.
 The Fort Karl site is a popular location for hiking and whale watching, due to the panoramic views offered by the site's position.